wtwildnateis/software-dev-course-java-basics-4-choices/README.md

 You will see the results of the tests in the `Run` tab at the bottom of the IDE.

+## Collection Choice Exercises (Required)

+You will find the collection choice exercises in the `src/main/java/org/example/CollectionChoiceExercises.java` file.

+Each method in this class asks you to declare a single variable using the correct collection type for the situation described.

+There are no tests for this exercise, you will need to refer to the solution repository or have your instructor check your work to verify your solution.

 ## StudentManager Challenges (Optional)

 A class named `StudentManger` is included in this project to show a larger example of collections applied to a "real"